Neutral powers during World War II: Egypt

 Egypt achieved de jure independence in 1922.
 In practice, it remained effectively subject to British control through the Anglo-Egyptian treaty of 1936 which allowed a large British force to remain in the country.
 Egypt also shared control in the Anglo-Egyptian Sudan.
 The government of Aly Maher Pasha refused to declare war in 1939 even though Egypt would for much of the war remain a strategic staging-ground for British forces involved in the Western Desert campaign.
 The Battle of El Alamein took place on Egyptian territory.

 Liberia

-Liberia remained neutral until 1944, at which point joined the allies, although became increasingly dominated economically and politically by the United States.
+Liberia remained neutral until 1944, at which point it joined the Allies, although became increasingly dominated economically and politically by the United States.

 Conclusion

 Portugal, Spain, Sweden, and Switzerland held to the concept of armed neutrality, and continuously amassed soldiers to defend their nation's sovereignty from potential invasion.
 Thus, they maintained the right to become belligerent if attacked while in a state of neutrality.
 The concept of neutrality in war is narrowly defined and puts specific constraints on the neutral party in return for the internationally recognized right to remain neutral.
 A wider concept is that of non-belligerence.
 The basic treaty covering Neutral states is Convention V of The Hague Respecting the Rights and Duties of Neutral Powers and Persons in Case of War on Land (1907).
 A neutral country takes no side in a war between other parties, and in return hopes to avoid being attacked by either of them.
 A neutralist policy aims at neutrality in case of an armed conflict that could involve the party in question.
 A neutralist is an advocate of neutrality in international affairs.
 The concept of neutrality in conflicts is distinct from non-alignment, i.e., the willful desistance from military alliances in order to preserve neutrality in case of war, and perhaps with the hope of preventing a war altogether.

 In a study of Spain, Switzerland, and Sweden during the Second World War, Eric Golson found that they engaged in economic realpolitik, as they traded with both the Axis and the Allied Powers.